ParichayDidwania/multiplayer-shooter/README.md

 ## Credits

 Shadow Ops is developed and maintained by Parichay Didwania.
-I would like to express our gratitude to the PhaserJS and NodeJS communities for their invaluable contributions to the project.
+I would like to express my gratitude to the PhaserJS and NodeJS communities for their invaluable contributions to the project.

 ## Contact